CyberHeroRS/writeups/NahamConCTF/2023/Networks/nobigdeal.md

 ##### In terminal solution

-After seeing that the file in question is a PNG image i opened it and saw that it was a QR code.
+After seeing that the file in question is a PNG image I opened it and saw that it was a QR code.
 To get the solution we can just use zbarimg:

 ```
 zbarimg /dev/nbd0